-- Wait at least 2 hours between your dog eating a full meal and a walk
+- Wait at least two hours between your dog eating a full meal and a walk

-- Wait at least 1 hour between your dog eating a large snack and a walk
+- Wait at least one hour between your dog eating a large snack and a walk

 - Wait at least 30 minutes between your dog eating a small snack and a walk

-These are just guidelines for healthy dogs.
+These are just guidelines for the best time to feed healthy dogs.
 For big meals, you may want to allow even more time for proper food digestion.

-Don’t worry about giving treats on walks though.
+Don’t worry if you want to give your dog treats on walks though.
 Treats are essential for positive training, and they shouldn’t cause digestion problems.
 Just ensure the treats are spaced out and relatively small.
 For larger treats, consider breaking them into easily-digestible pieces.

 Why Shouldn’t You Walk A Dog After Eating?